Does Ashli Babbitt’s Death Matter?

 Third, regarding the Capitol Police officer who killed Ashli Babbitt, federal prosecutors announced there will be no charges filed against that officer.
 According to The Washington Post, “Authorities determined that there was insufficient evidence to prove Babbitt’s civil rights were violated, and that it was reasonable for the officer to believe he was firing in self-defense or in defense of [others].”
 Not a single WaPo question for additional information.

 However, there are graphic videos of Babbitt’s shooting here, here and here, which clearly show the circumstances from her side of the door and her death.
-At the time, Babbitt was among hundreds of QAnon-conspiracy Capitol protest/rioters, whose behavior on 6 January was reprehensible.
-But that is not justification for her death.
+And evaluation of the videos show Babbitt casually laughing with three of those officers.

 Being a former law enforcement officer, my best estimate is that the real threat the Capitol Police officer perceived was the surge of protesters who might follow Babbitt through that broken window.
 As I also noted last month, “I believe the officer fired in the heat of the moment, and it was a very heated moment,” but there is nothing in the videos remotely proving that Babbitt, a five-foot, two-inch, 110-pound unarmed woman, posed an imminent threat to the officer who killed her, or anyone else.